miohtama/opsec/source/team/index.rst

 Two-factor authentication on server login
 ==============================================================

-**The server logging in requires one time token?** Yes / No
+**The terminal access to the server requires two-factor authentication?** Yes / No

+Logging to the server containing private data requires two-factor authentication.

-The server login is further restricted to two-factor authentication, so that even in the case the devop laptop is hijacked by malware, this laptop cannot login to the server without a token from an external device.
+The server login is further restricted with two-factor authentication, so that even in the case the computer of a server administrator is hijacked by malware, this computer cannot login to the server without user interaction and two-factor token from a separate device.
+This makes it near impossible to hijack the secure connection to the server unnoticed.

+See also :ref:`two-factor-authentication`.

 Applies for: Everyone